StarpTech/graphql-registry/docs/api.md

   <img src="terminology.png" alt="graphql-registry" width="600" />
 </div>

-- **Graph:** A graph consists of multiple services, a service can host multiple schemas in different versions.
-You can create multiple graphs to isolate any variant.
+- **Graph:** A graph consists of multiple schemas managed by different services.
+You can create multiple graphs to build any variant.
 From consumer perspective, the composed graph state is determined and validated at runtime.
   Every schema is associated to a single service.
-- **Service:** A service represent a unique graph-server in your infrastructure.
-For example `Products`.
+- **Service:** A service represent a unique graph-server in your infrastructure for example `Products`.
+A service can manage multiple schemas in different versions (e.g `v1`, `v2`, `current`).
+The `current` version is [special](#register-a-schema).
+The term `service` reflects the real-world.
+There must be a federated service which is responsible to manage the schema.
 - **Schema:** A schema describes the shape of the data graph of a single graphql server.
-A service can store multiple schemas in different versions (e.g `v1`, `v2`, `current`).
-The `current` version is [special](#register-a-schema).
+A schema is always associated to one service.

 # API